hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/tfjs-convert-to-arduino-header/README.md

 # Warning: Your favorite Machine Learning model will probably not convert to a format that will work on an Arduino.
 Also it will probably be too big!
 Sorry.

+## Note: As of Aug 9th, 2020 I am still working on getting this fully working.

 1. Login to Github, since Gitpod needs you to be logged in.

 2. Open a fresh Gitpod   https://gitpod.io/#